algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  ```

-The ninth one is the convert const char type
+The ninth one is the convert const char type:

 ```python